djsincla/ds_sdwan_events/README.md

 Splunkbase Developer Distribution License - https://cdn.apps.splunk.com/static/misc/eula.html

 # Support / Disclaimer
-This is supported by Dwayne Sinclair as-is without any impled warranty.
-I make every efffort to keep this code validated against current versions of Splunk, Splunk Python API, and VMware SD-WAN VCO.
+This is supported by Dwayne Sinclair as is with any impled warranty.
+I make every efffort to keep this code validated against current versions of Splunk versions, Splunk Python API, and VMware SD-WAN VCO.
 Do not hesitate to reach out to be if you have questions or issues.

 For support, you can log an issue at https://github.com/djsincla/ds_sdwan_events/issues or send an email to support@beyondcli.com

 # Version
-2.0.2
+2.0.0

 # Change Log
 - Updated to Python3